fsegurai/ngx-markdown/README.md

     const myProp: string = 'value';
 +  ```

-When using remote URL ngx-markdown will use the file extension to automatically resolve the code language.
+When using remote URL @fsegurai/ngx-markdown will use the file extension to automatically resolve the code language.

 ```html
 <!-- will use html highlights -->